A Financial Education for Kids… Asset or Liability?

 An asset, on the other hand, could be something that helps them earn, save or grow money over time.
 This might include supplies for a small enterprise, tools they can use to create value, money set aside for a future opportunity, or simple investments made with parental guidance.

-The goal is not to stop children from enjoying their money.
+The goal of financial education for kids is not to stop children from enjoying their money.
 The goal is to help them pause and ask:

 “Will this help my money grow, or will it simply take money away?”